 the_weekday_date()

-Displays the weekday on which the post was written.
+Displays the localized weekday for the post.

 Will only output the weekday if the current post's weekday is different from the previous one output.